Why solving stale CRM data is the fastest path to sales follow-up

 MeshLine treats solving stale crm data the as Autonomous Operations Infrastructure.
 That means the operating layer watches trigger-to-outcome execution, keeps ownership and control visible, and gives teams a way to inspect exceptions before they become hidden operational work.

-The point is not just to automate a task.
+For Why solving stale CRM data is the fastest path to sales follow-up, the point is not just to automate a task.
 The point is to make execution quality measurable: what triggered, what mapped, what failed validation, who owned the exception, what replayed, and what outcome the business can trust.

 How to use this playbook